Diversity and Inclusion Recruitment Toolkit

 George Mason University has partnered with the Commonwealth of Virginia to increase the level of employment of individuals with disabilities at all levels and occupations at the university.
 Individuals with disabilities who apply to Mason’s job opportunities may ask for accommodations at any stage of the hiring process.
 Mason collects candidate data solely for the purpose of ensuring that individuals with disabilities are represented in applicant pools at a rate that will allow the university to work towards increasing employment for this population.

 Employee data is collected to ensure that there are no systemic discriminatory issues with hiring and compensating individuals with disabilities and to ensure that individuals with disabilities have full inclusion in all aspects of employment.
 Mason recognizes that individuals with disabilities bring a vast amount of skills and training to our work environment.
 The candidate and employee data will be used only for positive purposes, and providing the information will not be held against an individual who self-identifies as having a disability.
-For more information check out the following links or the Compliance, Diversity, and Ethic’s Disability page under their link below.
+For more information, check out the following links.